MELVIN N.A. AVANZADO

 Mel also serves as outside general counsel for Island Pacific Markets, one of the largest supermarket chains in the United States catering to the needs of Filipino-Americans.

 Mel graduated cum laude from the University of Notre Dame Law School in 1988.
 Mel received his bachelor of science degree in microbiology from the University of California, Los Angeles in 1984.
-Mel is admitted in all courts of the State of California, the United States Supreme Court and the United States District Court for the Central, Eastern, Northern and Southern Districts of California and the District of Arizona.
+Mel is admitted to practice in all courts of the State of California, the United States Supreme Court and the United States District Court for the Central, Eastern, Northern and Southern Districts of California and the District of Arizona.
 Mel is "AV" rated by his peers.